matszpk/amdgpu-vega-hotspot/README.md

 Exactly, this is an aggregated value, the maximal temperature from the internal sensors.

-Currently, this patch is for kernel 4.16 line (this patch can be applied to 4.15 version).
+Currently, this patch is for kernel 4.15 version and 4.16 version.
 This temperature input will be added for all graphics cards.

 The temp1_input is graphics card's main (CTF) temperature.